rocinante0v0/Interactive-Cancer-Incidence-Visualizations/README.md

 - `leaflet` for choropleth map
 - `dplyr`, `sf`, `htmltools`, and `tmap` for data wrangling and visualization

+## Real-World Impact

+This dashboard helps identify Georgia counties with unusually high colorectal cancer incidence rates, guiding targeted public health action.
+It provides a visual tool to support resource allocation, community outreach, and the investigation of geographic health disparities.

 ## Author

 Ziqi Ai